ricardohsilva/free-agent__ngrx-weather/README.md

 ## What is NgRx
-NgRx provide us a store management that can help to handle your project state.
+NgRx provides us a state management that can help us.
-It is a stream of actions where we can dispatch or subscribe the action in our whole app.
+It is a stream of actions where we can dispatch or subscribe to the action in our whole app.

 ## Registering our NgRx Actions
 For each kind of event that we have in our app.
 We will need to register an Action in the NgRx.

 For example: In our app, there is a moment that we will need to fetch All Locations from the backend.
-Consequently it is necessary to tell the NgRx what is this Action.
+Consequently, it is necessary to tell the NgRx what is this Action.

 However, we have two Actions in this fetch method.

 Action 1 - When you send a request to the backend - Start fetching.
-Action 2 - When the backend return the data - End fetching.
+Action 2 - When the backend returns the data - End fetching.

-In that case we are going to register the Actions as above:
+In that case, we are going to register the Actions as above:

 ```typescript
 export const getLocationsStart = createAction(